leanprover-community/blog/posts/backstage-with-pechersky.md

 JMC: So you are going sentence-by-sentence through this book, and making sure that everything can be expressed in Lean.

-YP: Right, because thinking about pedagogy.
-We'd love to have these documents that someone can just click and explore.
+YP: Right, because thinking about pedagogy, we'd love to have these documents that someone can just click and explore.
 But for me, it's also been great to learn about ring theory and field theory and localizations.
 It's been great to talk with others in the community to learn more about this.